kelseyn12/carecircle/README.md

-# Care Circle
+# CareCircle Connect

-A React Native app that lets Care Leads create Circles, invite family/friends, and share medical/personal updates securely.
+A React Native app that helps families share private updates with their circle of loved ones.
+CareCircle Connect is an independent app designed to help families stay connected during important moments — it's not affiliated with any healthcare provider.

 ## 🚀 Quick Start